Mauser: Early years

-Peter Paul Mauser, often called Paul Mauser, was born on 27 June 1838 in Oberndorf am Neckar, Württemberg.
+Peter Paul Mauser, often called Paul Mauser, was born on 27 June 1838 in Oberndorf am Neckar, Württemberg, which was an independent kingdom at the time.
 His brother Wilhelm was four years older.
 Another brother, Franz Mauser, went to America in 1853 with his sister and worked at E. Remington and Sons.

 Paul was conscripted in 1859 as an artilleryman at the Ludwigsburg arsenal, where he worked as a gunsmith.
 By December 1859, he had so impressed his superiors that he was placed on inactive military service and assigned to the royal factory at Oberndorf.
 Paul engaged his older brother Wilhelm in working on a new gun system during their spare time after work.
 Paul was the engineer and designer, while Wilhelm took on the task of manager for their interests with the Oberndorf factory.

 Paul's first invention was a cannon and its ammunition.
 During his entire career, he had a unique ability to produce both the gun and the ammunition for it.
 Following the success of the Dreyse needle gun (Zündnadelgewehr), Paul turned his energies to improving on that design and producing a new one.
 Paul and Wilhelm had separated due to differences during this time.
 After Paul developed a new turning-bolt design, Wilhelm was impressed enough to rejoin the business and succeeded in obtaining the financing to purchase machinery and continue development.
 While the original needle gun used a pin that pierced the base of the cartridge to ignite the primer in the middle, Mauser soon developed a needle that ignited the charge at the base, a superior design.